RoBOPPics/BB/_pages/app-man-shotDesigner.md

 A shot that has a Repeating Range of more than 1, will display the Repeating Range on the right side of the center label.
 The label on the image above shows that this Shot has "1 to 3 Repeats".

-More information on Repeating Range and Alternates can be found below under the Predictability item.
+More information on Repeating Range and Alternates can be found below under the Predictability item below.

 ## Height-Spin